ryapric/ghostwriter/README.md

 Template files default to being named the same as their output file, with the `.gw` extension *before* their actual extension, e.g. `myfile.gw.txt`.
-You may change the pattern that `ghostwriter` searches for using the `-t` switch (for "template extension").
+You may change the pattern that `ghostwriter` searches for using the `-t` switch (for "template pattern").
 Currently, only the notion of a pre-file extension is supported, and not other pattern-matching algorithms.

 `ghostwriter` defaults to writing out its templated files to the same directory